ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 #### Goerli {#goerli}

 A proof-of-authority testnet that works across clients; an ideal testnet for application developers.
 Goerli will be the final testnet merged to proof-of-stake before Ethereum Mainnet is merged.
 This is expected to happen in summer 2022.
-Goerlia is expected to be maintained long term as a proof-of-stake testnet.
+Goerli is expected to be maintained long term as a proof-of-stake testnet.

 - [Website](https://goerli.net/)
 - [Github](https://github.com/goerli/testnet)